MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/CarePlanActivity.md

 ---
-title: CarePlanActivity - Common Data Model | Microsoft Docs
+title: CarePlanActivity in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: Identifies a planned action to occur as part of the plan.
 For example, a medication to be used, lab tests to perform, self-monitoring, education, etc.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Care Plan Activity
+# Care Plan Activity in electronicMedicalRecords

 Identifies a planned action to occur as part of the plan.
 For example, a medication to be used, lab tests to perform, self-monitoring, education, etc.